niteshkumartiwari/B-Plus-Tree/README.md

 	ii.
 If the node is non-leaf, exclude the middle value during split and insert the excluded value into the	parent.

+Let's see what would happen if we insert 8 in the below tree :-
 	![InsertionBplus1](img/insert_1.png)
 	![InsertionBplus2](img/insert_2.png)
 	![InsertionBplus3](img/insert_3.png)